alexhokl/notes/tools.md

   markdown to presentation
 - [httpmole](https://github.com/jcchavezs/httpmole) - a CLI tool to mock
   response of an endpoint or proxy an endpoint
+- [gitleaks](https://github.com/zricethezav/gitleaks) - a CLI tool to check if
+  there is credential in any git commits
+- [AutoCannon](https://github.com/mcollina/autocannon) - a CLI tool to benchmark
+  APIs

 ## Online Tools